ivandezra/CaesarsCipherUI/README.md

-# CaesarCypherUI
+# CaesarCipherUI

 Welcome to my first Python Project.

-This project consists of a classic Caesar's Cypher integrated in an UI.
+This project consists of a classic Caesar's Cipher integrated in an UI.

-In this project I made use of the library "tkinter" to create the UI.
-The UI is quite simple and easy to use.

-The purpose of this proyect is displaying a simple UI for the classic "Caesar's Cypher" code.
+The purpose of this proyect is displaying a simple UI for the classic "Caesar's Cipher" code.

-Caesar's Cypher consists

-There are 2 main functions.

-Decode: This function takes 2 variables, a string and an integer.
+Caesar's cipher uses a substitution method where letters in the alphabet are shifted by some fixed number of spaces to yield an encoding alphabet.
+A Caesar cipher with a shift of 1 would encode an A as a B, an M as an N, and a Z as an A, and so on.

+Apart from encoding messages, the code can also decode messages knowing the fixed number of positions the letters switech.

+I made the UI with tkinter.